 They are the memorials that do not glorify, but commemorate.
 Reminders of what the community is not proud of, episodes in whose commemoration it questions itself, criticises itself, remembers that it does not want to repeat them and wonders why they happened.
 Tools for the construction of a morally acceptable collective present and future.

 Here the case of Berlin is exceptional.
-To a large extent it has constructed its present identity on the story of its role in the
+To a large extent it has constructed its present identity on the story of its role in the most dramatic history of the 20th century.
+It has even made it an element of cultural and tourist attraction.

 Berlin strips itself naked to reveal its dramas and wounds, to acknowledge German guilt before the world and to incorporate those events into the global story of the 20th century.
 Also to explain the division of the world into two impermeable blocs.